progit/progit/pl/05-distributed-git/01-chapter5.markdown

     +    def command(git_cmd)XXXX

-Jeżeli uruchomisz tą komendę przed commit-em, dowiesz się czy zamierzasz wgrać zmiany które mogą zdenerwować innych programistów.
+Jeżeli uruchomisz tę komendę przed commit-em, dowiesz się czy zamierzasz wgrać zmiany które mogą zdenerwować innych programistów.

 <!-- If you run that command before committing, you can tell if you’re about to commit whitespace issues that may annoy other developers. -->